 The DigiLit prize competition encourages the creation of algorithms able to produce "human-level" short story writing that is indistinguishable from an “average” human effort.
 A 2016 competition revealed just how difficult this is.
 For 2017, the organizers will give a prize to contestants able to create algorithms that best complete a short story.
 That is, given a roughly 1000-2000 word story prompt that has no ending, contestant must generate a 300-500-word conclusion to the story.

-- Entries must be submitted via the competition Web site [TBA] by 11:59PM UTC, May 15, 2017.
+- Entries must be submitted by 8:00AM EST, Jun 1, 2017.
 Contestants will submit their work to a virtual machine running a Linux operating system.
 Participants will be responsible for getting their software to run on the platform (although the organizers will do their best to help if problems arise).
-Instructions for accessing the machine will be available before May 1, 2017.
+See the description of the testing environment for details.

 - The virtual machine should be able to run the code and generate a story ending of at most 500 words within 24 hours using less than 16GB of RAM and less than 50GB of disk space.